OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Auth Manager Configuration

 - `AUTH_MAD`: The [driver]({{% relref "../../cloud_system_administration/authentication_configuration/overview#external-auth" %}}) that will be used to authenticate and authorize OpenNebula requests.
-If not defined, OpenNebula will use the built-in authorization policies.
+If not defined, OpenNebula will use the built-in authorization policies
   - `EXECUTABLE`: path of the auth driver executable as an absolute path or relative to `/usr/lib/one/mads/`
   - `AUTHN`: list of authentication modules, separated by commas.
 If not defined, all the modules available will be enabled
   - `AUTHZ`: list of authorization modules, separated by commas
 - `SESSION_EXPIRATION_TIME`: Time in seconds for which an authenticated token is valid.
 During this time the driver is not used.
-Use `0` to disable session caching.
+Use `0` to disable session caching
 - `ENABLE_OTHER_PERMISSIONS`: Whether or not to enable the permissions for ‘other’.
 Users in the oneadmin group will still be able to change these permissions.
-Values: `YES` or `NO`.
+Values: `YES` or `NO`
 - `DEFAULT_UMASK`: Similar to Unix umask.
 Sets the default resource permissions.
 Its format must be 3 octal digits.
-For example a umask of 137 will set the new object’s permissions to 640 `um- u-- ---`.
+For example, a umask of 137 will set the new object’s permissions to 640 `um- u-- ---`.

 Sample configuration: